 - Lethal Chef: Wayne tries to make Adam some peanut butter for his sandwich by grinding peanuts.
 Adam tosses away the sandwich after tentatively tasting it.

-- Lighter and Softer: The first movie had the real Adult Fear of the kids drowning, getting eaten or cut up by a lawnmower in their own backyard.
-In the second, Diane was worried about her baby getting injured while innocently rampaging through the city.
+- Lighter and Softer: The first movie had the real fear of the kids drowning, getting eaten, or being mutilated by a lawnmower in their own backyard.
+In the second, Diane was worried about Adam getting injured while innocently rampaging through Las Vegas.
 Here, it's more of a Bottle Episode where the worst fear is about Mitch taking his medicine.

-- Made of Iron: The parents have several very long falls (from their scale), but don't suffer so much as a scratch.
+- Made of Iron: The parents have several very long falls (from their scale), but don't suffer so much as a scratchnote .

 - Nature Adores a Virgin: Ricky forces a kiss on Jenny.
 Jenny's not cool with it at all, because she says his approach was wrong, as he assumed she'd be down for the kiss without asking.
 This completely turns her off of Ricky.

-- Never Trust a Trailer: One promo shows Mitch fainting upon seeing his shrunken mom and aunt.
-Though the movie shows he actually passed out from lack of potassium and assumed he imagined seeing his mom and aunt.
+- Never Trust a Trailer: One promo shows Mitch fainting upon seeing his shrunken mom and aunt, though the movie shows he actually passed out from a lack of potassium and assumed he imagined seeing his mom and aunt.
 Seeing them didn't help, however.

 - Next Sunday A.D.: The movie was released in 1997, and is set in 2000.